 The resident always has the right to appeal a discharge or transfer.

 An appeal, however, can be filed within 60 days of receipt of the transfer or discharge notice.
-An appeal can be filed even if you have already been moved.
+An appeal can be filed even if you already moved.

 Legal services organizations and the long-term care ombudsman can provide assistance with transfers and discharges.

 Facilities that attempt to transfer residents in violation of the law or without providing them with the required advance written notice can be sued.
 The courts are authorized to issue injunctions to prevent transfers, to order facilities to reverse transfer, and to make nursing homes pay residents compensatory and punitive damages.